pymupdf/PyMuPDF/docs/faq.rst

     fname = sys.argv[1]  # get filename from command line
     doc = fitz.open(fname)  # open document
-    for page in doc:  # iterate through the pages pix = page.get_pixmap(alpha = False)  # render page to an image pix.save("page-%i.png" % page.number)  # store image as a PNG
+    for page in doc:  # iterate through the pages pix = page.get_pixmap()  # render page to an image pix.save("page-%i.png" % page.number)  # store image as a PNG

-The script directory will now contain PNG image files named *page-0.png*, *page-1.png*, etc. Pictures have the dimension of their pages, e.g. 595 x 842 pixels for an A4 portrait sized page.
-They will have a resolution of 72 dpi in x and y dimension and have no transparency.
+The script directory will now contain PNG image files named *page-0.png*, *page-1.png*, etc. Pictures have the dimension of their pages with width and height rounded to integers, e.g. 595 x 842 pixels for an A4 portrait sized page.
+They will have a resolution of 96 dpi in x and y dimension and have no transparency.
 You can change all that -- for how to do this, read the next sections.

 ----------